 Seducing Shakespeare brings the story of how Marietta, a seamstress, finds herself in the middle of her younger brother’s gambling debt problems.
-She would do practically anything to save his life and thus become involved in a plot to deceive another playwright.
+She would do practically anything to save his life and thus becomes involved in a plot to deceive another playwright.

-In comes William Shakespeare, who with his quiet and gentle manners, manages to quickly sneak into her heart and win her love.
+In comes William Shakespeare, who with his quiet and gentle manners, manages to quickly sneak into her heart, and win her love.
 Marietta becomes his muse, his inspiration for his newest play.

 However, things get a tad complicated for these two, as they work on saving their budding relationship, and at the same time, ensure her brother’s life is not in danger anymore.